pippim/pippim.github.io/tcm.md

     <button id="tcm_hyperlink_recipe" title="Hyperlink Recipe Baker"></button>
 </div>

-Spins up an instance of the Hyperlink Recipe Baker.
+The ***Hyperlink Recipe Baker*** Button spins up an instance of the Hyperlink Recipe Baker or, **HRB** for short.

 This allows you to quickly create hyperlinks on any
 {{ site.title }} website page
 without having to switch browser tabs.

+There are actually four instances of HRB available:

+- In the Cookie Machine (TCM)
+- On the main HRB webpage
+- On the "Diet" HRB webpage
+- Immediately below

 <div id="hrb_body"></div>
 <script>